Moving on a Dime

 Moving for Less

-Have you ever been so stressed out moving that you wondered if the easiest way to pack was to get a gallon of gasoline and a box of matches?
+Have you ever been so stressed out over moving that you wondered if the easiest way to pack was to get a gallon of gasoline and a box of matches?

 Moving can be a stressful time for everyone involved, but don't make it more stressful than it needs to be.
 Just getting started is the hardest part.
 Here are few tips to point you in the right direction.